50+ Ways for Babies to Play – Baby Activity Ideas

-Fine Motor Bottle Toy.
-Your tot can thread toothpicks or other small objects into a bottle.
+Fine Motor Bottle Toy for your tot can thread toothpicks or other small objects into a bottle.

-Baby Obstacle Course.
+Baby Obstacle Course is a great idea.
 Use pillows and cushions to create an obstacle course for your child to navigate.

 Grab a Bowl and a Ball.
 Play a game of roly bowly as your kids swish the balls in the bowl.